C-Guadagnino/Eatinerary/README.md

 * David Quinlan

 ## Summary:
-Detailed collection of restaurants that have garnered interest
+* Detailed collection of restaurants that have garnered interest
-Tagline: "Fastest way to access all restaurants you may have missed"
+* Tagline: "Fastest way to access all restaurants you may have missed"

 ## Intended Market:
-The people that we expect to use this range from 16yrs+, who are interested in being reminded in restaurants they’re interested in.
-We also aim to target business advertising.
+The people that we expect to use this are:
+* "Diners"/"Foodies" that range from 16yrs+, who are interested in being reminded in restaurants they’re interested in.
+* Restaurant owners who are interested in gaining exposure and advertising their restaurant business advertising.

+## Ubiquitous language (work in progress):
+* "Diner"/"Foodie": Individual user/consumer of the app that is interested in being reminded in restaurants they're interested in.
+* Restaurant owner: Owner of a restaurant that has an account/profile - manages a restaurant or many restaurants
+* Restaurant: a single restaurant location/business
+* "Skewer": The action of a Diner/Foodie saving/pinning/favorite-ing a restaurant to their list of saved/"skewered" restaurants

 ## Functionality:
 * Create account/profile
-    * Consumer login
+    * "Diners"/"Foodies" can create a diner/foodie account/profile
+    * Restaurant owners can create a restaurant owner account/profile
-    * Producer login
+* Login/Logout
-* Users can login/logout of account/profile
+    * Users ("diners"/"foodies" and restaurant owners) can login/logout of account/profile
-* Search for the restaurants
+* Search feature for the restaurants
     * create filter system
-        * Filter criteria: cuisine, reservation date and time, location,
+        * Filter criteria: restaurant name, cuisine, reservation date and time, location
 * Link Yelp API
-    * list of restaurants, reviews, hours of operation , photos
+    * list of restaurants, reviews, hours of operation, photos
-    * Ratings
+    * Get and post(?) ratings
 * Link Google Maps or other mapping API
+    * Embed map into app
     * “Busy” right now
+    * App should show a view of a map where it shows "pins" of all the skewered locations
-    * Traffic patterns & ETA
+    * Traffic patterns & ETA from diner/foodie's current location to skewered location/s
-    * Embed them into app
 * Email functionality
-    * Remind user of their reservation
+    * Send email notification to diner/food when a restaurant is skewered
-    * Links to make reservations (online reservation site, phone number)
+        * Email to include links to make reservations (online reservation site, phone number)
+    * Send email notification to diner/foodie when a reservation is confirmed
         * Location via Google maps hyperlink
+    * Send email reminder to diner/foodie of their reservation X time (TBD by Cuisine Coders) before reservation
+        * Location via Google maps hyperlink
-* Link Calendar
+* Link Calendar (Google calendar API?)
     * Each restaurant profile will have a calendar that keeps track of business hours and reservations
         * Each restaurant owner will need to specify the maximum number of reservations a restaurant can take per 1-hour or 30-minute slot (TBD by CuisineCoders).
 Once those slots are filled, the restaurant won’t be able to take any more reservations for that slot.
         * Embed calendar into each restaurant’s page
     * There will be a calendar per city/zip (TBD by CuisineCoders) that keeps track of advertisement slots.
         * Restaurant owners can pay for advertisement slots to have their restaurant show up higher on searches during specific times.
 For example, a restaurant owner can pay $x (TBD on how the price will be set) for the 6-7pm slot on specific dates, so their restaurant will show up toward the top of the page when a diner/foodie searches for restaurants in that city/zip (TBD by CuisineCoders) during 6-7pm on the specific dates the restaurant owner paid for.
     * Each foodie can choose to have their own calendar to save special days (birthdays, anniversaries, holidays, etc).
 The app will suggest restaurants from the list of restaurants that the diner/foodie has “skewered” (saved/pinned/favorited).
-* Chat feature via web sockets
+* Chat feature via websockets
-    * User can contact employee and let them know they’re late, on their way, etc.
+    * Diner/foodie can contact hostess of restaurant and let them know they’re running late, on their way, etc. for reservation
-* Payment system
+* Payment system (Stripe API?)
-    * Advertising, way to increase traffic flow to restaurant
-    * Restaurant owner can click on it
+    * Integrate some sort of payment system on the app so restaurant owner can independently click, choose and pay for ad slots (refer to second bullet point in "Link Calendar" section above).
+This is a way for the restaurant owners to increase exposure and traffic flow to restaurant
 * Light/Dark mode